nestjs/docs.nestjs.com/content/fundamentals/lifecycle-events.md

 \* For these events, if you're not calling `app.close()` explicitly, you must opt-in to make them work with system signals such as `SIGTERM`.
 See [Application shutdown](#application-shutdown) below.

-> warning **Warning** All lifecycle hooks listed above are not triggered for **request-scoped** classes.
+> warning **Warning** The lifecycle hooks listed above are not triggered for **request-scoped** classes.
 Request-scoped classes are not tied to the application lifecycle and their lifespan is unpredictable.
 They are exclusively created for each request and automatically garbage-collected after the response is sent.

 #### Usage